mbroersen/jeloquent/README.md

 5000 times a selection of an entity and 3 of his relations of all relation types, average speed in this test was 0.19ms :smile:

-After release 1.2.1 same test average is `0.05ms`
+After release 1.2.1 same test, has an average of `0.05ms`
 ![speed test](./docs/img/speed_test.gif)

 ## Install